srivenkatesh10k-hue/srivenkatesh10k-hue/README.md

 ## 👨‍💻 About Me

-🎓 MCA student passionate about **Data Analytics, Business Intelligence, and Data Science**.
+🎓 I'm an **MCA student** passionate about **Data Analytics, Business Intelligence, Data Science, and Artificial Intelligence**.

-📊 I enjoy transforming raw data into **insights, dashboards, visualizations, and data-driven decisions**.
+📊 I enjoy working with data to uncover **patterns, trends, KPIs, and actionable insights** that can support better business decisions.

-🧠 Currently expanding my knowledge in **Data Science, Statistics, Machine Learning, and AI**.
+🧠 Currently strengthening my foundation in **Statistics, Python, Exploratory Data Analysis, Machine Learning, and Generative AI**.

-🚀 Alongside my technical journey, I'm **building my own startup** and learning how to turn ideas into real-world solutions.
+🛠️ I believe in learning by building — turning concepts into **projects, dashboards, experiments, and practical solutions**.

+🚀 I'm also exploring entrepreneurship and documenting my journey of **turning ideas into products and businesses**.

+> **Learn → Build → Analyze → Improve → Repeat**

 ---

-## 🛠️ Data Analytics Skills
+## 🛠️ Technical Skills

+### 📊 Data Analytics & Business Intelligence

 <p align="center">